RebootJavaCrash/Webpage-Template/README.md

 # Aersym

-Aersym is a lighweight proxyserver inspired by present projects like Titanium-Lite and Aresos another project of mine that can be found here [link]
+Aersym is a lighweight proxyserver inspired by present projects like Titanium-Lite and Aresos another project of mine that can be found here https://www.github.com/RebootJavaCrash/Aresos/

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.

 ```bash
 gh repo clone RebootJavaCrash/Webpage-Template